Nursing Doctoral (NURS)

 NURS 880 Technology and Information Systems for Advanced Practice Nursing (3 credits)

-: This course is designed to provide the advanced practice nurse with increased proficiency in the evaluation and utilization of technology and information systems to improve health care quality, safety, access and efficiency.
-The student will learn to use information systems and technology-based resources to facilitate clinical and administrative decision-making, evaluation of nursing outcomes, and quality improvement.
+: This course is designed to provide the advanced practice nurse with increased proficiency in the evaluation and utilization of technology and information systems to improve health care quality, safety, access, and efficiency.
+The student will learn to use information systems and technology-based resources to facilitate clinical decision-making, evaluation of nursing outcomes, and quality improvement for the promotion of evidence-based, equitable, person-centered, primary health care.

 NURS 900A Mentorship IA: Doctoral Project (110 clinical hours) (2 credits)